garyg1/some-limits/writeup.markdown

 title: "Building a fast spline editor with HTML5"
 ---

-This is a write-up for a HTML5 Canvas spline-drawing program.
+I made a spline-drawing program with HTML5 Canvas.
+This write-up describes some of the methods I used.

-You can check it out [here](http://garygurlaskie.com/some-limits/), and you can find the source code [here](https://github.com/garyg1/some-limits/tree/master/src).
+You can check out the demo [here](http://garygurlaskie.com/some-limits/), and you can find the source code [here](https://github.com/garyg1/some-limits/tree/master/src).

 ## Cubic splines